#72 π 2070. Most Beautiful Item for Each Query π§ π

 - No items within budget: If

-for those queries. - All items have the same price and beauty: Should correctly return the maximum beauty for all queries.
+querieshas a value smaller than the lowest item price, return0for those queries. - All items have the same price and beauty: Should correctly return the maximum beauty for all queries.

 - Single item: Should handle cases where

-has only one element. - Single query: Should handle cases with only one query.
+itemshas only one element. - Single query: Should handle cases with only one query.

 π― Conclusion

-, and using a prefix maximum for beauty, we avoid redundant comparisons, achieving much faster performance.
+In this post, we covered an efficient approach to answer multiple queries on finding the most beautiful item within budget constraints.
+By sorting both items and queries, and using a prefix maximum for beauty, we avoid redundant comparisons, achieving much faster performance.
 This problem highlights how sorting and prefix arrays can greatly reduce time complexity in range-query problems.